Spaghedward/Mod1/README.md

 ## Credits

-colorlib for the contact card.
+colorlib for the contact card that was butchered.

 ## Contributing